 3) Better Patient care

 Health systems are turning to Healthcare big data are providing the insights necessary to drive a higher level of personalization.
 The current health system is adopting the new norm of patient convenience and, personalized care.
 By digitizing hospital records, the perfect data can be accessed to understand the pattern of many patients.
-By doing so, better patient care can be delivered by the hospitals and provide an insight into corrective measures to reduce their frequent visits.
+By doing so, better patient care can be delivered by the hospitals and provide insight into corrective measures to reduce their frequent visits.

 4) Minimize Human Error

-Big data analytics in healthcare can be leveraged to analyze user data and prescribed medication.
-This leads to minimize errors such as prescribing a wrong medicine or dispatch a different medication by mistake.
-Big Data analysis can identify and alert on potential out of place prescriptions to reduce mistakes and save lives.
+Big data analytics in healthcare can be leveraged to analyze user data and prescribe medication.
+This leads to minimizing errors such as prescribing the wrong medicine or dispatching a different medication by mistake.
+Big Data analysis can identify and alert potential out-of-place prescriptions to reduce mistakes and save lives.
 Medical Professionals with huge walk-in patients daily can use this technology to minimize errors.

 5) Improved Healthcare